Introduction to HPCC Cluster and Linux

 Basics

-Skip these steps if Nvim-R-Tmux is already configured in your account.
-Or follow the detailed instructions to install Nvim-R-Tmux from scratch on your own system.
+Skip these steps if nvim-R-Tmux is already configured in your account.
+Or follow the detailed step-wise install instructions to install nvim-R-Tmux from scratch on your own system (e.g. laptop).

-- Log in to your user account on HPCC and execute
+- Log in to your user account on HPCC and clone the repository:

-The official and much more detailed user manual for Nvim-R is available here.
-The following gives a short introduction into the basic usage of Nvim-R-Tmux.
-The short overview is on this slide:
+The official and much more detailed user manual for R.nvim is available here.
+The following gives a short introduction into the basic usage of nvim-R-Tmux.
+A short overview of the typical usage routine on an HPC system is on this slide:

 1. Start tmux session

-Note, running Nvim from within a tmux session is optional.
-One can skip this step if tmux functionality is not required.
-However, when working on remote systems, the option of re-attaching to terminal sessions is often indispensable.
-When using tmux it is important to remember on which head node it was started (on HPCC: skylark or bluejay), since it can only be restarted from the head node where it is running.
+Running Nvim from within a tmux session is strongly recommended for remote work on HPCC — it allows re-attaching to sessions after disconnects.
+When using tmux it is important to remember on which head node it was started (on HPCC: skylark or bluejay), since it can only be restarted from the same head node.

 2. Open nvim-connected R session